 Recent popes have emphasized the necessity of personal encounter with Jesus Christ.
-This exhortation raises questions, however, for individual Christian disciples.
-For JPCatholic students, specifically, this course considers how such an encounter can be fostered within a university community, and how it might be lived in an ongoing way.
-It therefore doubles as an introduction to university community and to Catholic theological study, and connects faith principles with lived experience so as to bolster faith and spur evangelization.
+This course considers how such an encounter can be fostered within a university community, and how such discipleship might be lived in an ongoing way.
+It therefore doubles as an introduction to university community and to Catholic theological study, connecting faith principles with lived experience so as to bolster faith and support vocational discernment.

-THE0112 Christian Experience II
+THEO112 Christian Experience II

 What is it to believe?
 Is it merely intellectual assent, or something more?
-Building out from the first section of the Catechism of the Catholic Church, this course systematically unpacks the rich and challenging Catholic doctrines contained in the early creeds of the Church, presenting students with a faith that invites assent of all their heart, mind, soul, and strength.
+Building out from the first part of the Catechism of the Catholic Church, this course systematically unpacks the rich and challenging Catholic doctrines contained in the early creeds of the Church, presenting students with a faith that invites assent of all their heart, mind, soul, and strength.